Kequc/passage-rpc/README.md

 `(params: any, client: ConnectedClient) => any`

-You must return a `Promise` if you are doing something which is asyncronous.
+Must return a `Promise` if you are doing something which is asyncronous.

 For example: